kafkaex/kafka_ex/README.md

 *   This is new implementation and we need people to test it!
 *   Set `kafka_version: "kayrock"` to use the new client implementation.
 *   The new client should be compatible with existing code when used this way.
-*   Many functions now suppoert an `api_version` parameter, see below for details, e.g., how to store offsets in Kafka instead of Zookeeper.
+*   Many functions now support an `api_version` parameter, see below for details, e.g., how to store offsets in Kafka instead of Zookeeper.
 *   Version 1.0 of KafkaEx will be based on Kayrock and have a cleaner API - you can start testing this API by using modules from the `KafkaEx.New` namespace.